wealth42/nick-fury/README.md

 The webpage will display latest information of the Available Bikes across all the locations along with the time after every 5 minutes.

-The My SQL Database also show the retrieved data from the API along with the TimeStamps.
+The My SQL Database also shows the retrieved data from the API along with the TimeStamps.
  > Refresh the webpage every 5 minutes to see the change in the Time and the Data.